Phoenix New Media (NYSE:FENG) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Phoenix New Media (NYSE:FENG – Free Report) in a research report sent to investors on Friday morning.
-The firm issued a hold rating on the information services provider’s stock.
+StockNews.com began coverage on shares of Phoenix New Media (NYSE:FENG – Free Report) in a report released on Saturday.
+The brokerage issued a hold rating on the information services provider’s stock.

-Phoenix New Media (NYSE:FENG – Get Free Report) last posted its quarterly earnings data on Tuesday, August 15th.
-The information services provider reported ($0.36) earnings per share (EPS) for the quarter.
+Phoenix New Media (NYSE:FENG – Get Free Report) last issued its earnings results on Tuesday, August 15th.
+The information services provider reported ($0.36) EPS for the quarter.
+The firm had revenue of $24.85 million during the quarter.
 Phoenix New Media had a negative return on equity of 1.89% and a negative net margin of 3.11%.
-The firm had revenue of $24.85 million during the quarter.

 Institutional Inflows and Outflows